-- 18.14.
-When cardiothoracic organs and/or multi-visceral organs/novel organs/tissue are being retrieved/removed, the responsibility for safely packaging the organ, blood and tissue samples lies with the NORS cardiothoracic and/or multi-visceral/specialist surgical team. - 18.15.
+18.16.
+When cardiothoracic organs and/or multi-visceral organs/novel organs/tissue are being retrieved/removed, the responsibility for safely packaging the organ, blood and tissue samples lies with the NORS cardiothoracic and/or multi-visceral/specialist surgical team.

+- 18.17.
 When an organ is ready to be packed in the organ box the OPP must undertake the following actions: - The OPP must confirm that the organ has been prepared for packing as per MPD1043. - The OPP must verbally state the organ they are receiving from the scrub practitioner and where appropriate whether this is the left or right organ.
-The prepared organ must also have a colour coded tie on the outer packaging, where appropriate, which verifies the identity of the organ.

-- The OPP must ensure that the organ is placed in the box without delay, and adequately covered by melting water ice. - The OPP must place an extra cable tie in a sample pouch at this stage to facilitate re-sealing the box where this is necessary.
+The prepared organ must also have a colour coded tie or colour coded organ specific adhesive label on the second bag and on the outer bag/packaging, where appropriate, which verifies the identity of the organ. - The OPP must ensure that the organ is placed in the box without delay, and adequately covered by melting water ice. - The OPP must place an extra cable tie in a sample pouch at this stage to facilitate re-sealing the box where this is necessary.
 This pouch should be placed above the ice inside the box. - The OPP must ensure that the boxes are prepared for placement of the organ/tissue as soon as is reasonably practicable after commencement of the retrieval/removal operation.
-Coloured organ identification labels must be attached to the boxes prior to the OPP accepting the organ from the NORS team.
+Organ specific colour coded identification labels must be placed with the boxes ready for the address to be added prior to the OPP accepting the organ from the NORS team.